 Graduate students can be supported through fellowships, traineeships, graduate associateships for teaching, research, or administration, personal finances, employer programs, and loans.
-At Ohio State, approximately 55 percent of graduate students are supported by graduate associateships or fellowships from the Graduate School or a local graduate program.
+At Ohio State, approximately 55 percent of graduate students are supported by graduate associateships or fellowships from the Graduate School.

 The Graduate School may be able to provide matching support for grants and other external funds that support graduate students.